 With Eupterrae, we take this point to heart.
 Working with Distant Village, invasive plants such as water hyacinth and kudzu in North America are harvested, converted into packaging fiber, and manufactured into our necklace gift boxes in place of more typical fibers such as trees.
 Eupterrae’s “Harvest Gift Boxes” are 100% biodegradeable and hot-stamped in sustainably sourced Agri-Ink with our logo.
 In this way, consumers can not only gain a high quality apparatus for portable aromatherapy, but they will also be reducing the impact of invasive species one gift box at a time.

-For more on what is naturopathy, medical anthropology, and ethnobiology, click on one of the below for further information:
+For more background on what is naturopathy, medical anthropology, and ethnobiology, click on one of the below for more info:

 Fortuitously, I believe this is only the beginning of what such re-positioned industrial practices can do for our world.
 What started as a healthful blog in 2014 has evolved into so much more.

 If you think environmentally our future as industrialized civilizations must be all gloom and doom, I invite you to imagine it again.
 Perhaps it is possible for us to have the resource we need and the sophistication we want without having to give up hope on a harmonious ecological environment?

 As the Founder of Eupterra, I encourage us to continue along down this path.

 May our industry resolve our environmental problems for us!